RufelleEmmanuelPactol/trex-encryption/README.md

 		fixed a tamper() print bug

 	v1.3.2:
 		introduced test-cases.cpp for testing the integrity of the tamper() function and the accuracy of the decrypt() function.

+	v1.3.3:
+		fixed tamper() accuracy, now at 67.77%